The Ultimate Guide to Ice Skating in and Around Philadelphia

 101 South Christopher Columbus Boulevard, Old City

-Winterfest at the Blue Cross RiverRink provides the perfect landscape for skating as it overlooks the Delaware River.
-This winter wonderland is celebrating 28 seasons as one of Philly’s premier skating destinations.
-The rink is open seven days a week (including all holidays) until March 6th.
+Winterfest at the Blue Cross RiverRink provides the perfect landscape for skating as it overlooks the Delaware River, and is one of Philly’s premier skating destinations.
+The rink is open seven days a week (including all holidays) through March.
 Your experience comes with warming cabins, physically-distanced fire pit stations and a Ferris wheel ride, for an additional $5.
-Skating admission is $5 and $10 for a skate rental.
+Skating admission is $5 and $12 for a skate rental.
 Get your tickets here.

 Penn Ice Rink